 Use common sense.
 If things sound too good to be true, they usually are.
-The application of new technologies can significantly improve what procurement organisations can achieve e.g. step-by-step business process support, procurement analytics and methodologies for transparently exchanging data with suppliers.
+The application of new technologies can significantly improve what procurement organizations can achieve e.g. step-by-step business process support, procurement analytics and methodologies for transparently exchanging data with suppliers.

-Electronic trading, as an example, is nothing new – Sir Peter Gershon advocated it long after many private sector organisations had already embraced it – yet the public sector has huge areas of manual processing that, if properly addressed, could deliver huge savings.
+Electronic trading, as an example, is nothing new – Sir Peter Gershon advocated it long after many private sector organizations had already embraced it – yet the public sector has huge areas of manual processing that, if properly addressed, could deliver huge savings.

 Now is not the time to bring out slow-moving heavy IT artillery that adds little short-term value other than to the vendor’s balance sheet.
 Avoid the mistakes of the past, stop creating a technology legacy stretching into decades.
 Long-term sustainable cost reduction is achieved by eliminating unnecessary complexity that adds cost but no value.
 Consider best-in-class vendors who are experts in the field and ‘eat, sleep and breathe’ eProcurement.
-Adopt commercial off-the-shelf (COTS) solutions – they are ready to go immediately and will give agility to the organisation.
+Adopt commercial off-the-shelf (COTS) solutions – they are ready to go immediately and will give agility to the organization.

 Irrespective of how these solutions are deployed or managed, the key to success will be ensuring they can adapt and deliver return.